bost-ty/gradient-holding/README.md

-# gradient-holding
+<h1 style="text-align:center;font-variant:small-caps;">gradient-holding</h1>

-Based on another page that spins a gradient.
+Based on another page that spins a gradient in a holding pattern.

 Removed jQuery, popper, Google Font call, fullscreen on double click, a div, and some styling.